 We must take the following steps to ensure the healthiness of the earth pit.

-- Measure the earth pit resistance on the most dry day once in a year.
+• Measure the earth pit resistance on the driest day once a year.

-- If resistance not OK, discard the earth pit
+• If resistance is not OK, discard the earth pit.

-- Salt and Charcoal have leaching properties.
+• Salt and Charcoal have leaching properties.
 It means these materials washed away after some time.
-Therefore, periodical checking and maintenance is must for its healthiness.
+Therefore, periodic checking and maintenance are a must for its health.

-The high resistance of the earth pit may cause serious accidents because the step voltage and touch potential increase with an increase of the earth resistance.
-Therefore, it is of utmost importance to keep the earth pit resistance as lower as possible.
+The high resistance of the earth pit may cause serious accidents because the step voltage and touch potential increase with an increase in the earth’s resistance.
+Therefore, it is of utmost importance to keep the earth pit resistance as low as possible.

-We can perform the soil treatment to lower the resistance as per IEEE80-2013 standard.
+We can perform the soil treatment to lower the resistance as per the IEEE80-2013 standard.

-What is the ratio of salt & Charcoal in Earthing?
+What is the ratio of salt and charcoal in Earthing?

 A ratio of 3:1 of charcoal and salt is good for earthing pit.